fusioncharts/dev_centre_docs/getting-started/blazor/blazor-features.md

     }
 ```

-To invoke the generic method from the ‘Index.razor‘ file us the following mehthod:
+To invoke the generic method from the `Index.razor` file use the following method:

 ```javascript
 await fusionChartsService.CallFusionChartsFunction("chartType", "CHART_ID");
 ```

-The method’s call is directed to the ‘FusionChartsService.cs‘ file, which is a generic method calling another generic method written in ‘blazor-fusioncharts.js‘, and its implementation is as follows:
+The method’s call is directed to the `FusionChartsService.cs` file, which is a generic method calling another generic method written in `blazor-fusioncharts.js`, and its implementation is as follows:

   ```javascript
 public async Task<String> CallFusionChartsFunction(String functionName, String chartId, params object[] args)